 - Lower the heat and roast the spices for a few minutes until they turn brown, stir continuously to ensure the spices don’t stick to the pan.

-- Add the ginger, garlic and turmeric, followed by the tomatoes, chickpeas, salt, red chilli powder, garam masala and 100ml of water, stir well and cover the pan.
+- Add the ginger, garlic and turmeric, followed by the tomatoes, chickpeas, salt, red chilli powder, garam masala, stir well and cover the pan.

 - Allow to cook for 10-15 minutes until the sauce has thickened, stir occasionally.

 - Garnish with fresh coriander and serve warm.

 - Can be cooked beforehand and reheated before serving.

 - To save 5 minutes on the preparation time check out my tips and tricks post.

 - Adjust spice levels according to taste.